Choose another writer in this calendar:

 When Sgt.
 Kirk's Western adventures lost their appeal, Pratt introduced Corto Maltese into the French comic weekly Pif on April 1, 1970, and developed the character further.
 In 1973 he began to work for the Belgian Tintin, and created Les Scorpions du Désert, a World War II story.
 Corto's adventures appeared also in the Belgian magazine A Suivre.

-Pratt's famous aphoristic hero, Corto Maltese, is a sea captain, a classical romantic hero but not a sentimental Byronic wretch.
-He could be the father of Tintin or his more mature version.
+Pratt's famous aphoristic hero, Corto Maltese, is a sea captain, a classical hero but not as scientific as Captain Nemo.
+He could be the descendant of Odysseus or forefather of Luke Skywalker.
 Corto's world is a distinct world of his own: "I don't like hawking 'round other people's memories...
 That wasn't part of the deal... when I was born."
 (Corto Maltese in The Celts) Corto's father is an English sailor from Cornwall, his mother a gypsy from Gibraltar; she had a tattoo on her palm.
 As a rebel, he mostly sides with the oppressed, with Indians, Irish revolutionaries against the British, Russians fighting against the Czarist system.
 Pratt often combines fact with fiction, and sets the actions of his characters against some true historical crisis.
 In The Celt's, published first in Pif in 1971-1972, Corto meets Merlin the Wizard and characters from Shakespeare's play Midsummer Night's Dream, and sinks with a tugboat, named 'Excalibur,' a German submarine.

-In 1973 Pratt visited Harar where Rimbaud had lived and where his father was buried.
-Rasputin is Corto's dark Doppelganger and proclaims in Corto Maltese in Siberia (74-75): "It's hopeless to live in a world without adventure, without fantasy, without joy!"
+Pratt visited in 1973 Harar where the French poet Arthur Rimbaud (1854-1891) had lived and where his father was buried.
+Like Rimbaud and Lawrence of Arabia (1888-1935), Corto Maltese shares a similar passion for freedom.
+Rasputin, who is Corto's dark Doppelganger, proclaims in Corto Maltese in Siberia (74-75): "It's hopeless to live in a world without adventure, without fantasy, without joy!"
 In La casa dorata di Samarcanda (1980), Corto meets his look-alike, Timur Chevket, a Turkish officer, who is shot by Rasputin.
 The figure of the Siberian monk has also inspired the French cartoonist Benoit Sokal in his series about the pet Detective Canardo.
 Pascal Morelli's animation films, based on Pratt's stories, started in 2002 from Maltese in Siberia, entitled Corto Maltese, la cour secrète des arcanes.
 Originally Morelli planned to begin the series in 1999 with the Una Ballata del Mare Salato (1967-69, Ballad of the Salt Sea).

 'A Tale of Two Grandfathers' from Voodoo for the President (1986) is in many respects a typical Corto Maltese adventure, in which the the secondary characters are treated without stereotyping and the story is rich with detail.
 It combines jungle magic with a battle between good and evil and a nearly metaphysical quest for Eldorado – the place is mentioned casually.
 Behind the story lurks Joseph Conrad's Heart of Darkness.
 Corto is travelling in Peru on a riverboat.
 He has a fight with another passenger, Mendoza, who tried to cheat him with loaded dice.
 His friends, Levi Columbia and Professor Steiner, think that the reason for the fight was nobler – Mendoza is a slave hunter.
 Levi Columbia says: "I had you come here because, as usual, I need a man I can trust and who's courageous enough to penetrate nobody's jungle...
 You are the perfect choice...
 Corto..."
 After first refusing to take the work, Corto goes in the jungle to look for a young boy, Doctor Stone's grandson.
 He is bitten by a poisonous snake and nearly dies.
 "An Indian, a sorcerer, whom he calls "Ditch-Jumper", helps him.
 "Corto...
 Corto Maltese...
 But since Indians all have secret names... you can call me The-One-Who-Never-Gets-To-Do-It-For-Himself.
 There, you can call me that...
 Good luck, Ditch-Jumper..."
 The feverish Corto follows the Indian who throws Mendoza from his boat to piranhas.
 Corto finds the boy, he is also Ditch-Jumper's grandson, and takes him to Doctor Stone.
 Levi Columba reveals that he was actually interested in old manuscripts about hidden cities.
 "Eldorado...
 Maybe a tale painted on human skin, the skin of a Franciscan monk, hide taken by Jivaro Indians, and which one can find hidden on an island in Venice...
 St. Francis of the desert.
 I don't know, Levi...
 It's a beautiful tale, and today is a beautiful day without any bugs...."